A Brief History Of Kettering, Northamptonshire.

 Toller Chapel and Toller Place were named after father and son who served as minister for over 100 years and still to this day are named.
 The chapel was built in 1723 for those since 1662 had been worshipping in private.
 After several failed attempts Kettering station was officially opened in 1857 by the Midland Railway Company, providing a friendly economic stimulus to the local economy, suffering as it was from the loss of wayfaring business since the introduction of railways nationwide.
 The line was then finally linked to London in 1867.

 In 1921 Wicksteed Park, Britain’s second oldest theme park, was officially opened on the southern outskirts of the town, and remains popular to this day with people attending every summer.

 From the dates 1942 to 1945, the town witnessed a massive inflow of American servicemen, mainly from the US 8th Air Force at RAF Grafton Underwood, 3.7 miles away from Kettering.
 The airfield base got a nickname and was soon to be known as ‘Grafton Undermud’ influenced by the English weather ‘rain, rain and even more rain’.

 Kettering’s unemployment rate is one of the lowest in the country and has over 80% of full time workers in employment.
 It is home to a wide variety of companies including RCI Europe, Weetabix, Pegasus software, Timsons Ltd and Morrison’s Distribution as well as the United Kingdom’s oldest theme park Wicksteed park where over one million people walk through the gates every year.

 Kettering General Hospital is in the home of Kettering.
-This provides an Accident & Emergency department services for northern Northamptonshire including surrounding towns like Corby and Wellingborough.
-As the campus has been built that cost over 20 million.
+This provides an Accident & Emergency department service for northern Northamptonshire including surrounding towns such as Corby and Wellingborough.